cds-hooks/docs/docs/hooks/order-sign.md

 ## Workflow

-The `order-sign` hook fires when a clinician signs one or more orders for a patient.
+The `order-sign` hook fires when a clinician signs one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
 This hook is among the last workflow events before an order is promoted out of a draft status.
-The context contains all order details, such as dose, quanity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.
+The context contains all order details, such as dose, quantity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.
 Use this hook when your service requires all order details, and the clinician will accept recommended changes.

-This hook is intended to deprecate the `order-review` hook.
+This hook is intended to replace (deprecate) the `order-review` hook.

 ## Context